IRS and California Tax Garnishment

 - The IRS will then send the taxpayer a final notice.
 The notice is typically titled Final Notice of Intent to Levy and Notice of Your Right to A Hearing or similar language.
 The notice can be delivered in a number of ways including in-person service at your home or regular place of business or by registered mail.

 The levy notice is sent at least 30 days before the IRS will take action to seize your property.
 While the levy may not necessarily occur on the 31st day, it is still import for the taxpayer to file a timely appeal or otherwise take timely action to stop the levy.
 If the taxpayer fails to do so, he or she will forfeit certain rights that would otherwise protect his or her property.
+Being timely with your filings is the best and easiest way for California taxpayers to protect themselves against tax garnishments and tax levies.
+If you need help with understanding your deadlines and requirements after receiving a tax levy notice in California, speak to one of our dual-certified tax attorneys and CPAs as soon as possible.

 When Will the California Franchise Tax Board (FTB) Levy to Collect Unpaid State Income Taxes?